aws/copilot-cli/site/content/docs/commands/svc-exec.ja.md

   -h, --help               help for exec
   -n, --name string        Name of the service, job, or task group.
       --task-id string     Optional.
 ID of the task you want to exec in.
+      --yes                Optional.
+Whether to update the Session Manager Plugin.
 ```

 ## 実行例